Mini Pumpkin Spice Bundt Cakes

 Step 6

-Ice.
+Ice cakes.
 When cakes are cool, drizzle some icing on top of each bundt cake, allowing some to spill down the sides.
-Sprinkle with cinnamon.
+Sprinkle with cinnamon, if desired.

 To get the right consistency for the maple icing: After mixing in the powdered sugar, and the icing sits, you may need to adjust it to get a nice drizzling consistency.
 If the icing is too stiff, add a few drops of milk at a time to get it smooth.
 If it gets too runny, add a bit more powdered sugar.

-Overhead view of a plate of mini pumpkin bundt cakes with white icing.
+Overhead view of a plate of six mini pumpkin cakes with icing.

 Recipe Tips: